fiatjaf/microanalytics-cli/README.md

 `microanalytics [tracking-code]` will have the same result as of calling `events` and `sessions` together.

+`microanalytics [tracking-code] referrals` will show a chart with all the website domains that referred a visitor to your tracked website:

 ```
 Top referrals:
      pt.scribd.com  ▇  1